$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Introduction

 In the case of a simple zero ($e=1$), property (iv) is an immediate consequence of the functional equation (i) as in the Greenberg-Stevens method.
-Establishing (iv) in the case of a zero of higher order ($e>1$), which is the keystone in our approach, demands to go beyond the Greenberg-Stevens method and use partially improved $p$-adic $L$-functions as well as study the behavior of $\pi_{\lambda,v}$ in certain `partial' $p$-adic families defined in \S\ref{subsection controls}.
+Establishing (iv) in the case of a zero of higher order ($e>1$), which is the keystone in our approach, demands to go beyond the Greenberg-Stevens method and use partially improved $p$-adic $L$-functions as well as study the behavior of $\pi_{\lambda,v}$ in certain `partial' $p$-adic families defined in \S\ref{subsection-controls}.
 This allows us to establish a number of relations between the Taylor coefficients of $\mathbb{L}_p(x_1,\dots, x_e;u)$ which are not all predicted by the Trivial Zero Conjecture and which we believe are of independent interest.
+Our results do not rely on the Leopoldt nor the Bloch-Kato Conjectures.
+The formula that we show is true even when the archimedean $L$-function vanishes at the central point, implying then that the order of vanishing of the $p$-adic $L$-function is at least $e+1$.

-\paragraph{{\bf Acknowledgements}} We would like to thank D.~Benois, J.~Bergdall, D.~Hansen, H.~Hida, A.~Iovita, A.~Raghuram, D.~Ramakrishnan, G.~Rosso, J.~Tilouine, E.~Urban, C.~Williams for helpful discussions.
-The second author is thankful to the University of Notre Dame for its hospitality during his visit in 2017, while the third author is grateful to the CEMPI Lab at the University of Lille where he was a Visiting Associate in June 2016, and to the Institute of Mathematics at Sorbonne University, where part of this work was completed, for their excellent research environments.
+{ \paragraph{{\bf Acknowledgements}} We are indebted to the referees for their numerous comments and suggestions on how to improve the exposition.
+We would like to also thank D.~Benois, A.~Betina, J.~Bergdall, D.~Hansen, H.~Hida, A.~Iovita, A.~Raghuram, D.~Ramakrishnan, G.~Rosso, J.~Tilouine, E.~Urban, C.~Williams for helpful discussions.
+The second author is thankful to the University of Notre Dame for its hospitality during his visit in 2017, while the third author is grateful to the CEMPI Lab at the University of Lille where he was a Visiting Associate in June 2016 and June 2019, and to the Institute of Mathematics at Sorbonne University, where part of this work was completed, for their excellent research environments.

+The first author has received funding from the European Research Council grant $n^\circ$682152 and FONDECYT PAI 77180007, while the second author has benefited from the support of the Agence Nationale de la Recherche grants ANR-11-LABX-0007-01 and ANR-18-CE40-0029, and the third author was partially supported by the NSA Young Investigator grant H98230-16-1-0302. }